About the Project

 Great emotion pours out of the audience during their presentation.
 They have literally taken our class motto and brought it to life.
 They regularly write on their homework papers such notes as, “I’m changing the world” and “Irena’s story must be told.”
 Several of the students experienced great emotional situations in life, as had later members of the project.
 Megan’s (Megan portrays Irena) mother was forty and was seriously ill with cancer; she passed away in June of 2006.
 Sabrina’s mother also passed on during the years of the project.

-The four original students continued to dream of visiting Warsaw, interviewing Irena, surviving children, and others connected to this story.
+The three original students continued to dream of visiting Warsaw, interviewing Irena, surviving children, and others connected to this story.
 In January of 2001, they performed before a large school district in a city about 100 miles from our school.
 A Jewish educator and businessman saw the performance and asked to have lunch with us that day.
 He told them he would raise the money and send them to Warsaw, if they would go that spring (Irena was 91 and in poor health) and bring back her story.
 The man raised the money in twenty-four hours.

-On May 22, 2001, Mr. Conard traveled with four students, several parents (Bill and Phyllis Cambers, Debra Stewart and a local patron), plus his wife Karen, to Warsaw, Poland.
+On May 22, 2001, Mr. Conard traveled with four students, several parents (Bill and Phyllis Cambers, Debra Stewart and a local patron), plus his wife, to Warsaw, Poland.
 They spent time with Irena Sendler and then extended the boundaries of the classroom to the world.
 The Polish organization for the Children of the Holocaust arranged a meeting between the rescuers and the children saved; this was the first such meeting in many years.
 They also met a famous Polish poet who was saved by Irena, and an author of a well-known memoir of the Holocaust who called the students rescuers of the rescuer; The Polish press made this story international news.
 Irena’s story was finally reaching others.
 The students were called “rescuer’s, rescuers of Irena’s story” by one of the children Irena saved.

 The group met Elzbieta Ficowska and heard her beautiful story of being rescued by Irena at the age of 5 months, carried out in a carpenter’s box.
 A great circle of Polish friends have aided the project in many ways.